reshamas/reshamas.github.io/consulting/index.md

 ## Contacting Me

-I am involved in many projects, and due to number of inquiries received and limited time, I respond to emails in this order of priority:
+I am involved in many projects, and due to number of inquiries received and limited time, I respond to **emails** in this order of priority.
+(NOTE: I do not respond to social media messages: LinkedIn, Twitter, Facebook, Meetup, Slack, etc.):

 1.  **CONSULTING**:  I am an independent consultant; email me for fees.